The Ultimate Everest Base Camp Trekking Gear List: What to Pack nepal trekking routes pvt. ltd.taxi how muchupdown

 Crampon

-A crampon is a type of shoe that is connected to a walking boot or shoe to provide extra traction on ice and snow.
-Crampons are generally made of steel or plastic and have between 10 and 12 points that grab the ice and snow.
+A crampon is a type of shoe that is connect to a walking boot or shoe to provide extra traction on ice and snow.
+Crampons are generally make of steel or plastic and have between 10 and 12 points that grab the ice and snow.

 When trekking across ice-covered terrain, crampons are to use by mountaineers, hikers, and climbers.
 They’re also worn by soldiers who are sent to operate in harsh climates during the winter season.